30, August 2021

 Let us understand the National Curriculum Framework & its purpose.

-What is the National Curriculum Framework?
+What is National Curriculum Framework (NCF 2005)?

 National Curriculum Framework is a system of education that is developed keeping in mind the geographical and cultural diversity as well as social environment.
 The key goals of the National Curriculum Framework are: